jerolimov/atom-show-in-system/README.md

 to the context-menu of the editor tabs**.

 * Add `Show in Finder / Explorer` to each editor tab.
-  (Removed rom the tree context-menu in v0.3 because it is not part of the preinstalled Atom packages.)
+  (Removed from the tree context-menu in v0.3 because this feature is now part of the preinstalled Atom packages.)
 * Add `Open with default application` in the file tree and tab context-menu.
 * Add `Open in Terminal` for folders and files (scripts) in the file tree and tab context-menu.
 Current this is OSX-only.
 Feedback for other systems or Pull Requests are welcome.